olcf/hands-on-with-summit/challenges/Python_Parallel_HDF5/README.md

 $ conda create -p /ccsopen/home/<YOUR_USER_ID>/.conda/envs/h5pympi-ascent python=3.8
 ```

+> NOTE: As noted in [Conda Basics](../Python_Conda_Basics), it is highly recommended to create new environments in the "Project Home" directory.
+> However, due to the limited disk quota and potential number of training participants on Ascent, we will be creating our environment in the "User Home" directory.

 After following the prompts for creating your new environment, the installation should be successful, and you will see something similar to:

 ```